-Thiodan has recently been cleared for use on sweet and tart cherries for the control of lesser peach tree borers.
 Thiodan may be used in two applications during the fruiting season but not within 21 days of harvest.
 On some varieties of sweet cherries, only one application can be made and still stay within the 21-day interval to harvest.